vargadan/v-bank/README.md

 # Exercise 1 - CSRF

-CSRF with this exercise you are going to understand CSRF and its mitigations
+CSRF with this exercise to help you understand CSRF and its most common mitigation

 ## Setup and Start Applications